CDCR’s first Day of Peace and Reconciliation in pictures

 By Lt.
 Charlene Ruggiero

-California Correctional Center’s chaplains reminded staff and inmates about the importance of peaceful coexistence within the stressful environment of a state prison.
+California Correctional Center chaplains reminded attendees about the importance of peaceful coexistence within the stressful environment of a state prison.

 The chaplains and Community Resources Manager spoke about the different religious leaders throughout the world, who all encourage peaceful living and forgiveness.
-They also discussed how inmates have opportunities to change and live in peace.
+They also discussed opportunities to change and live in peace.

-The social worker spoke about how she can see every person as individuals and she shared a success story of an inmate who changed his life and met his 6-year-old child for the first time.
-He paroled from CCC and has since married and is raising his child along with other stepchildren.
+The social worker spoke about how she can see every person as individuals.
+She shared a success story of someone who changed his life and met his 6-year-old child for the first time.
+He paroled from CCC and has since married.
 He has not returned to prison.

 The Arts in Corrections music instructor and local Opera Singer, Liudmila Mullin, and the inmate choir sang peaceful music for the audience.